 For this section, we make the following very strong assumption.
-We assume that all MOVE-UP and MOVE-DOWN transactions are centralized; thus, there is essentially one "agent" making all decisions about seat assignment.
+We assume that all MOVE-UP and MOVE-DOWN transactions are centralized; thus, there is essentially one "agent" making all decisions about scat assignment.
 It remains to be seen whether this assumption can be weakened, while still permitting proof of interesting fairness claims.

-Recall the definition of passenger priority from Section 4.2: we say $P \le Q$ , for known P and Q, to mean that either P precedes Q on the WAIT-LIST. or P precedes Q on the ASSIGNED-LIST, or else P is on the ASSIGNED-LIST and Q is on the WAIT-LIST.
+Recall the definition of passenger priority from Section 4.2: we say P $\leq Q$, for known P and Q, to mean that either P precedes Q on the WAIT-LIST, or P precedes Q on the ASSIGNED-LIST, or else P is on the ASSIGNED-LIST and Q is on the WAIT-LIST.

-Lemma 24: Let $\mathcal{A}$ be a sequence of updates, and let $\mathfrak{B}$ be a subsequence of $\mathcal{A}$ .
+Lemma 24: Let \mathcal{A} be a sequence of updates, and let \mathfrak{B} be a subsequence of \mathcal{A} .
 Let P and Q be people.
-Assume that $\mathfrak{B}$ contains all move-up and move-down updates from $\mathcal{A}$ .
-Also assume that $\mathfrak{B}$ contains all the request and cancel updates for P and Q, from $\mathcal{A}$ .
-Let s be the result of $\mathcal{A}$ and t the result of $\mathfrak{B}$ , applied to $s_0$ .
+Assume that \mathfrak{B} contains all move-up and move-down updates from \mathcal{A} .
+Also assume that \mathfrak{B} contains all the request and cancel updates for P and Q, from \mathcal{A} .
+Let s be the result of \mathcal{A} and t the result of \mathfrak{B} , applied to s_0 .
 Then P < Q in t if and only if P < Q in s.

-Proof: The updates in $\mathcal{A}$ which are not included in $\mathfrak{B}$ are only request and cancel updates for persons other than P and Q. These cannot affect the relative priority of P and Q.
+Proof: The updates in \mathcal{A} which are not included in \mathfrak{B} are only request and cancel updates for persons other than P and Q. These cannot affect the relative priority of P and Q.

-The following theorem says that, under certain restrictions, the relative priority of two requests is determined at the time the "agent" for MOVE- UP and MOVE- DOWN transactions first learns about both requests.
+The following theorem says that, under certain restrictions, the relative priority of two requests is determined at the time the "agent" for MOVE-UP and MOVE-DOWN transactions first learns about both requests.
 Thus, except for an initial period of uncertainty during which the agent has not yet learned about the requests, their relative priority is fixed.

 Theorem 25: Let c be a transitive execution.
 Assume that the MOVE-UP and MOVE-DOWN transactions are centralized.
-Let P and Q be people each of whom has exactly one REQUEST transaction, but no CANCEL transactions, in c.
+Let P and Q be people each of whom has exactly one REQUEST transaction, but no CANCEL transactions, in e.
 Let T be a MOVE-UP or MOVE-DOWN transaction having both REQUEST(P) and REQUEST(Q) in its prefix subsequence.
-Let t be the apparent state, and s the actual state, before T. If P < Q in t, then also P < Q in s and all other actual database states occuring later in c.
+Let t be the apparent state, and s the actual state, before T. If $P \le Q$ in t then also $P \le Q$ in s and all other actual database states occuring later in e.

-Proof: First, we show that P < Q in s.
-Let $\mathcal{A}$ be the sequence of updates preceding T, and $\mathfrak{B}$ the subsequence actually seen by T. The centralization assumption implies that $\mathfrak{B}$ contains all move-up and move-down updates from $\mathcal{A}$ .
-The other assumptions imply that $\mathfrak{B}$ contains all the request and cancel updates for P and Q, from $\mathcal{A}$ .
-Then Lemma 24 implies that P < Q in s.
+Proof: First, we show that $P \leq Q^{e}$ in s.
+Let \mathcal{A} be the sequence of updates preceding T, and \mathfrak{B} the subsequence actually seen by T. The centralization assumption implies that \mathfrak{B} contains all move-up and move-down updates from \mathcal{A} .
+The other assumptions imply that \mathfrak{B} contains all the request and cancel updates for P and Q, from \mathcal{A} .
+Then Lemma 24 implies that $P \leq Q$ in s.

-Assume that $T_1$ is the first transaction (T or later) after which it is false that $P \le Q$ .
-Let $t_1$ be the apparent state before $T_1$ and $t_1$ ' the apparent state after $T_1$ .
-Let $s_1$ be the actual state before $T_1$ and $s_1$ ' the actual state after $T_1$ .
-Then $P \le Q$ in $s_1$ but not in $s_1$ '.
-The only possibility is that $T_1$ is a MOVE-UP or MOVE-DOWN transaction that causes the order of P and Q to become interchanged; thus, $Q \le P$ in $s_1$ '.
+Assume that T_1 is the first transaction (T or later) after which it is false that P < Q. Let t_1 be the apparent state before T_1 and t_1' the apparent state after T_1 .
+Let s_1 be the actual state before T_1 and s_1' the actual state after T_1 .
+Then P < Q in s_1 but not in s_1' .
+The only possibility is that T_1 is a MOVE-UP or MOVE-DOWN transaction that causes the order of P and Q to become interchanged; thus, Q < P in s_1' .